Haujobb: Projects

 Today, both Daniel Myer and Dejan Samardzic continue to record music under the name Haujobb – the duo also briefly recorded as Dots+Dashes.
 Myer has several other projects of his own, including Architect, Clear Vision (initially a collaboration with Thorsten Meier) as well as a number of other short-lived electronic projects.
 Myer, along with Claire Voyant's Victoria Lloyd, form HMB.
 While Newt is a collaboration with Andreas Meyer of Forma Tadre.
-More recent side-project collaborations of Myer include Destroid, also featuring Rinaldo Ribi Bite and Sebastian Ullmann and Radioaktivists with Frank M. Spinath, Krischan Jan-Eric Wesenberg and Sascha Lange.
+More recent side-project collaborations of Myer include DSTR (f/k/a Destroid), also featuring Rinaldo Ribi Bite and Sebastian Ullmann, and Radioaktivists with Frank M. Spinath, Krischan Jan-Eric Wesenberg and Sascha Lange.
 Daniel Myer also created the soundtrack for the Xbox game Tao Feng: Fist of the Lotus.